yiisoft/yii-bootstrap5/docs/guide/en/README.md

 The core of Bootstrap is represented by two parts:

 - CSS basics, such as a grid layout system, typography, helper classes, and responsive utilities.
-- Ready to use components, such as forms, menus, pagination, modal boxes, tabs etc.
+- Ready to use components, such as forms, menus, pagination, modal boxes, tabs, etc.

 Getting Started
 ---------------